drupal-ukraine/advanced_forum/README.txt

     * Default order: "Date - newest first" so the most recent posts are at the top of the topic list.
 2. Comment settings ( ?q=admin/content/comment/settings )
     * Set Default display mode: Flat list - expanded.
 (Advforum is intended to be used flat.
-      Using it threaded should mostly work but is unsupported and may have some issues.)
+Using it threaded should mostly work but is unsupported and may have some issues.
+I also recommend using flatcomments to force it flat under the hood.)
     * Default display order: Date - oldest first
     * Default comments per page: Up to you.
 (If you chose to have a threaded forum, setting this number to the maximum will reduce issues with pagination and threading.)
     * Comment controls: "Do not display" is recommended.
     * Anonymous commenting: Up to you.
     * Comment subject field: Up to you.
 If disabled, advforum will not display the Drupal default subject, which is the first few words of the comment.
     * Preview comment: Up to you.
     * Location of comment submission form: Up to you.
 Displaying below provides a non-ajax quick reply.
 5. User settings ( ?q=admin/user/settings )
    * Signature support: Enabled
    * Picture support: Enable this for avatars in the forum.